Dino Hotić

-Dino Hotić (/bs/; born 26 July 1995) is a professional footballer who plays as an attacking midfielder for UAE Pro League club Ajman Club.
+Dino Hotić (/bs/; born 26 July 1995) is a professional footballer who plays as an attacking midfielder for TFF 1.
+Lig club Iğdır.
 Born in Slovenia, he represented the Bosnia and Herzegovina national team internationally.

 Hotić started his professional career at Maribor, who loaned him to Veržej in 2013 and to Krško in 2016.
 In 2020, he joined Cercle Brugge.
 Three years later, he moved to Polish club Lech Poznań.

 A former Slovenian youth international, Hotić made his senior international debut for Bosnia and Herzegovina in 2019.